-How well a phono stage boosts the tiny noisy signal from a cartridge without loosing or distorting information largely depends on the way in which it is implemented:
+How well a phono stage boosts the tiny signal from a cartridge without loosing or distorting information or adding noise largely depends on the way in which it is implemented:

 - integrated amplifier containing a phono stage section or dedicated internal board